-I found a response I had made three years ago to the same-named article on Front Page magazine (https://www.frontpagemag.com/world-without-god-mark-tapson/).
-I felt it was worth reposting (minor copyediting).
+I found a response that I had made three years ago to the same-named article in Front Page magazine (https://www.frontpagemag.com/world-without-god-mark-tapson/).
+I felt it was worth reposting with some minor editing.

 You look at a broken creation and think that is what it was meant to be.
 Because of that, you define successful living on earth using a distorted ruler, a broken logic, which leads to nothing of lasting value or meaning.
 You have hitched your wagon to a dead end, to nothing going nowhere.
-Whether you know it not, you have fallen into the epicurean fallacy from which there is no meaning other than that of the moment, the lack of pain or the experience of pleasure, with the insecure possibility of more tomorrow, for which there is no guarantee.
-So now is all you have, and it can be stolen at any moment by an infinite number of events, rendering only this moment’s pleasure or lack of pain as meaningful…then its gone and you may or may not get another.
+Whether you know it not, you have fallen into the epicurean fallacy from which there is no meaning other than that of the moment, the lack of pain or the experience of pleasure, with the insecure possibility of experiencing more tomorrow, for which there is no guarantee.
+So now is all you have, and it can be stolen at any moment by an infinite number of events, rendering only this moment’s pleasure or lack of pain as meaningful…then its gone and you have no guarantee that you will get another.

 This is a hopeless, meaningless existence.
 Something to be pitied, not celebrated.
 It is truly sad to be nothing more than a wisp of smoke, gone in a moment as if you never were.
 Unless…if I am correct and God is, then you are in serious trouble, as Pascal’s wager illustrates.
 You have gained nothing of substance and lost everything for all the rest of time and eternity.
 You have rejected hope, the only hope that could be because not God has none, zero, nada.
 It is the complete rejection of hope.
 You have chosen a lie that is without meaning, a deception built on a lie that has left you bereft of the purpose of being.
 I am sorry for you, but you have made your bed of smoke and you must lie in it or should I say, dissipate along with it.